Netflix/metaflow-service/services/ui_backend_service/README.md

 # Metaflow UI Service

-Metadata UI service implementation for [Metaflow](https://github.com/Netflix/metaflow-ui).
+Metadata UI service implementation for [Metaflow UI](https://github.com/Netflix/metaflow-ui).
 For more information, see [Metaflow's website](http://docs.metaflow.org)

-TODO: This UI Service might introduce some overlap between the Metadata Service, in future it might make sense to combine some of these API endpoints.

 ## Getting Started

-Refer to project root for running the project [README.md](../../README.md)
+Refer to the project root for running the project [README.md](../../README.md)

+### Hosting the backend

 Easiest way to get started is to use `docker-compose`.

-Project root has `docker-compose.yml` that contains PostgreSQL database as well as Metadata service and UI service.
+Project root has a `docker-compose.yml` that contains a PostgreSQL database as well as the Metadata and UI services.
-For development purposes there's also `docker-compose.development.yml` that will take care of Dockerfile building as well as local volume mounts.
+For development purposes there's also a `docker-compose.development.yml` that will take care of Dockerfile building as well as local volume mounts.

 Running the development version (from project root):